davidedc97/UniverCity/README.md

 - Lucian Medrihan
 - Tiziano Colagrossi

-## Che cos'è UniverCity
+## What is UniverCity
-UniverCity sarà una piattaforma dove si potranno condividere e cercare appunti scritti da studenti universitari in ogni formato(scritti a mano o testo formattato).
+UniverCity will be a platform where you can share and search for notes written by university students in any format (hand-written or formatted text and many others).

 ### main features
-- mashup appunti
+- mashup notes
-- gestione tag automatica
+- automatic tag management
-- condivisione file tramite permalink
+- file sharing via permalink